As snow in summer, and as rain in harvest, so honour is not seemly for a fool.

 Such weather events are not seemly; neither is it seemly to honor a fool.
 What does “seemly” mean?
 The Bible uses “meet,” “fit,” and “right” as synonyms, and the Oxford English Dictionary states: “Seemly.
 Suitable to the person or the occasion; appropriate.”
 So you easily understand, it is not suitable, appropriate, proper, or fitting to honor a fool.

 If you love wisdom, and you can see that wisdom would make the world a better place, you should grasp how wrong it is to honor any fool.
 The proverb at hand ridicules honor to a fool as crazy as snow in summer or rain in harvest.
-But Solomon also compared it to binding a stone in a sling (Pr 21:8)!
-Consider it!
-See the comments on Pr 21:8.
+But Solomon also compared it to binding a stone in a sling, which can be very counterproductive (Pr 26:8).
+Consider it.

 Men honor fools for several reasons.
 They do not appreciate the danger of a fool; they do not recognize a fool; they see society accept and honor fools; a fool is their friend; a fool is a family member; they assume kindness is always right, even to fools; they think they can help a fool by mercy and honor; and/or they themselves are fools.